benawi1402/ObsidianTicketHelper/README.md

 ### Initial setup

-1. Clone this repo into the .obsidian folder of your vault
+1. Clone this repo into the .obsidian/plugins/ folder of your vault
 2. Run `npm install` and `npm run build` (build needs to be re-run everytime you make changes to the code)

 ### Adding tickets to your index